Vmlweb/Dingle/README.md

 ## Code Generation

 You can use the following call to generate client side code or frameworks based on the functions in dingle.
 Each generator is stored in a module and must be installed before use.
-Then simply specify the module name as a string to build the files.
+Then simply specify the module name as a string to build the files like so:

 ```javascript
 var dingle = require('dingle')({